MikeyBronowski/mikeybronowski.github.io/_posts/2021-03-09-t-sql-tuesday-136-sql_variant-to-the-rescue.md

 The statement has been terminated.
 ```

 Hey, 2 out of 3 worked fine!
-Let’s see what we have there.
+Let's see what we have there.
 In this part, we are going to use the [SQL_VARIANT_PROPERTY](https://docs.microsoft.com/en-us/sql/t-sql/functions/sql-variant-property-transact-sql?view=sql-server-ver15) function to find out what data types hiding there.

 ```sql
 select int, SQL_VARIANT_PROPERTY(int, 'BaseType') AS 'BaseType', SQL_VARIANT_PROPERTY(int, 'MaxLength') AS 'MaxLength' from int;